The entities

 To push sales from the external shop to the invoicesystem data is first pushed to Wisteria.
 The data needed to be able to push sales can be divided into two groups:

 • Data related to the shop: This is data that is used for every sale.
 It is added once and only updated when the data in the external shop is update.
-The entities are Categories so that POS turnover can be grouped per productcategory, Taxes for the VAT calculation in the externalshop and Paymentmethods used in the externalshop.
+The entities are Categories so that POS closures can be grouped per productcategory, Taxes for the VAT calculation in the externalshop and Paymentmethods used in the externalshop.

 Individual bookings versus daily bookings

-Most shops will work with individual bookings.
 With individual bookings every sale in the external shop is pushed to one transaction in the invoicesystem.
 Customer- and productdetails are also pushed.
 Payment-details are not pushed.

-We advise to use only daily bookings when the external has good, built-in day-reporting, so that mismatches can be easily found.
+Many invoicesystems have the option to add a daily booking, but not all of them.
+We advise to use only daily bookings when the external shop has good, built-in day-reporting, so that mismatches can be easily found.

 Categories